MonoidMusician/blog/sources/technology.md

 Then I style it a little bit.
 It is pretty simple!

-I would like to get the measure numbers to show up on the right margin, centered on the staff.
-But I donʼt know how to do that yet.

 In dark mode, the ruled staff was visually overwhelming, so I added `{opacity: 0.75}`{.css} to it.

 Still need more output formats.
 And interactivity!!

+I would like to make a nice editor for it.
+Perhaps based on [Spontini](https://github.com/paopre/Spontini) (CodeMirror).

 <!--
 ## Makefile